TheCedarPrince/thecedarprince.github.io/notes/03192020050207-gtd-implementation.md

++++
-@def title = "GTD Implementation"
+title = "GTD Implementation"
-@def slug = "03192020050207-gtd-implementation"
+slug = "03192020050207-gtd-implementation"
-@def tags = ["zettel", "gtd", "productivity", "lists", "projectmanagement", "projects", "archive"]
-@def description = "A guide on how GTD is implemented."

-@def rss_title = "GTD Implementation"
-@def rss_description = "A guide on how GTD is implemented."
-@def rss_pubdate = Date(2020, 3, 19)
+tags = ["zettel", "gtd", "productivity", "lists", "projectmanagement", "projects", "archive"] description = "A guide on how GTD is implemented." rss_title = "GTD Implementation" rss_description = "A guide on how GTD is implemented." rss_pubdate = Date(2020, 3, 19)
++++

 GTD Implementation